 The velocity is only relevant to dynamic rigid-bodies.
-It has not effect on static rigid-bodies and the velocity of kinematic rigid-bodies are automatically computed at each timestep based on their next kinematic positions.
+It has not effect on fixed rigid-bodies and the velocity of kinematic rigid-bodies are automatically computed at each timestep based on their next kinematic positions.

 The velocity of a rigid-body is automatically updated by the physics pipeline after taking forces, contacts, and joints into account.
 It can be set when the rigid-body is created or after its creation:

 - Example 2D

 Alternatively, the velocity of a dynamic rigid-body can be altered indirectly by applying a force or an impulse.

 Gravity is such a common force that it is implemented as a special case (even if it could easily be implemented

 by the user using force application).
 The gravity